 Improve Your Ability: Simulate, Practice, and Plan

 The Webster Dictionary defines a scenario as “an imagined sequence used to account for a possible course of action or events.”
-Scenario analysis is your ability to simulate and analyze potential scenarios for any given situation or event.
-That’s why batters head to the batting cage where they can simulate, practice and plan for the various pitches.
+Scenario analysis is the ability to simulate and analyze potential scenarios for any given situation or event.
+That’s why batters head to the batting cage, where they can simulate, practice, and plan for the various pitches.
 Business leaders and Marketing professionals need to head to the whiteboard.
 Hitters come with bats.
 Business leaders and Marketing professionals come with data.

 Scenarios are applicable once you understand the problem you are trying to solve or the outcome you are trying to produce.
 You build the scenarios AFTER you identify the trends, forces, and uncertainties and BEFORE you develop your strategies.